Disclaimer: This is Untrue.

 *

-"Al Aqsa Mosque in Wikipedia"
+"Al Aqsa Mosque on Wikipedia" https://en.wikipedia.org/wiki/Al-Aqsa_Mosque

-Templar mostly returned to France in 1127 CE.
+Hugues de Payens and the Knights Templar mostly returned to the Kingdom of France in 1127 CE.

-extremely applauded the Knights Templar in 1128 CE.
+enthusiastically endorsed the Knights Templar in 1128 CE.

-The Knights Templar was officially authorized by the
+The Knights Templar was officially authorized by the Roman Catholic Church in 1129 CE.

-financial benefaction over Europe.
+benefaction from all over Europe.

 *